Ausama95/TimerApp/README.md

 - 🖥️ Runs as a native desktop app on Windows, macOS, and Linux.
 - 🔘 Quick-select timer buttons (10, 20, 30 minutes).
+- ⌨️ Custom time input for full flexibility.
+- 🔇 Mute checkbox to disable end-of-timer sounds.
-- ▶️ Start and 🔁 Reset buttons.
+- ▶️ Start, Stop and 🔁 Reset buttons.
 - 🕓 Circular timer display with animated countdown.
-- 💅 Built using [Bulma CSS](https://bulma.io/) for a modern look.
+- 📱 Built using [Bulma CSS](https://bulma.io/) for a modern look.

 ---